DarthNoxix/Noxix-Cogs-2026/WebsiteSubs/README.md

 ### Manual Management

-For existing subscribers, use `[p]websitesubs addcurrent @user premium 2024-01-15` to:
+For existing subscribers, use `[p]websitesubs addcurrent @user knight 2024-01-15` to:
 - Add them with a specific subscription date
 - Set the correct expiration date (30 days from the given date)
 - Send a notification for verification